-Name Experience Stephen J. Cloobeck (Chairman) Founder of Diamond Resorts International; previously CEO Former Chairman of the Corporation for Travel Promotion for the United States, also known as Brand USA Low ell D. Kraff (Vice Chairman) Private equity, merchant banking and investment banking professional Co-founder and managing member of Trivergance, LLC Member of the Board of Tranzact, a company focused on ways to sell insurance direct to consumers in scale David Palmer (Director) President and CEO of Diamond Resorts International Co-founder and former Managing Director of Trivergance, LLC Former VP Corporate Development of Farley Industries, Inc., a diversified holding company with interests in the automotive, industrial and apparel industries David J. Berkman (Director) Managing Partner of Associated Partners, LP, a private equity firm engaged in the telecommunications, media and internet market segmentswhich primarily operates and is invested in the wireless infrastructure business Director of Entercom Communications Corp Inc. (NYSE: ETM) and, Actua Corporation (formerly ICG Group, Inc.Corp).
-(NASD: ACTAICGE) Member of Board of Managers of Franklin Square Holdings, LP Member of the Board of Trustees of The Franklin Institute Member of Board of Overseers of University of Pennsylvania School of Engineering and Applied Science Hope S. Taitz (Director) Managing partner of ELY Advisors Currently sits on the boards of MidCap FinCo Holdings Limited, MidCap FinCo Limited and MCFeeder Limited, Apollo Residential Mortgage, Inc., Athene USA Corporation, Athene Annuity and Life Company, Athene Life Insurance Company of New York, Athene Annuity and Life Assurance Company of New York, Athene Annuity & Life Assurance Company, Athene Life Re Ltd. and Athene - Director and member of the Audit Committee of Lumenis Ltd. Prior served as a Vice President at The Argosy Group and as a Managing Director at Crystal Asset Management Jeffrey W. Jones (Director) Member of the board and chair of the audit committee of Noodles & Company, a publicly held fast-casual restaurant chain Member of the board and chair of the audit and finance committees of Hershey Entertainment and Resorts, a privately held entertainment and hospitality company Member of the board, chair of the audit committee and member of the nominating and corporate governance committee and the compensation committee of Summit Hotel Properties, a publicly held real estate investment trust Former Member of the board and CFO of Vail Resorts, Inc., a publicly held resort management company Richard M. Daley (Director) Longest-serving mayor in Chicago's history with a 22-year tenure as mayor Director of the Board of The Coca-Cola Company Of Counsel to Katten Muchin Rosenman LLP Executive Chairman to Tur Partners LLC Member of the International Advisory Board for the Russian Direct Investment Fund Senior advisor to JP Morgan Chase Robert Wolf Founder and CEO of 32 Advisors, LLC (Director) In June 2013, appointed to President Obama's Export Council.
-Has previously served as a member of the President's Council on Jobs and Competitiveness (2011-2013) and Homeland Security Advisory Council's Border Infrastructure Task Force (2012) Prior served as Chairman of UBS Americas and President of UBS Investment Bank Zachary D. Warren (Director) Board member since June 2010 Joined Guggenheim Partners, LLC in April 2004 and currently serves as a senior managing director Over 15 years of experience in the equity and corporate debt markets with a focus on making direct debt investments in middle-market companies 2.5.
-10 years of expensions in the equity with corporate about market a roods on making direct about investments in midule-market companies
+Name Experience Stephen J. Cloobeck Founder of Diamond Resorts International; previously CEO (Chairman) Former Chairman of the Corporation for Travel Promotion for the United States, also known as Brand USA Low ell D. Kraff Private equity, merchant banking and investment banking professional (Vice Chairman) Co-founder and managing member of Trivergance, LLC Member of the Board of Tranzact, a company focused on ways to sell insurance direct to consumers in scale David Palmer President and CEO of Diamond Resorts International (Director) Co-founder and former Managing Director of Trivergance, LLC Former VP Corporate Development of Farley Industries, Inc., a diversified holding company with interests in the automotive, industrial and apparel industries David J. Berkman (Director) Managing Partner of Associated Partners, LP, a private equity firm engaged in the telecommunications, media and internet market segmentswhich primarily operates and is invested in the wireless infrastructure business Director of Entercom Communications Corp Inc. (NYSE: ETM) and, Actua Corporation (formerly ICG Group, Inc.Corp).
+(NASD: ACTAICGE) Member of Board of Managers of Franklin Square Holdings, LP Member of the Board of Trustees of The Franklin Institute Member of Board of Overseers of University of Pennsylvania School of Engineering and Applied Science Hope S. Taitz Managing partner of ELY Advisors (Director) Currently sits on the boards of MidCap FinCo Holdings Limited, MidCap FinCo Limited and MCFeeder Limited, Apollo Residential Mortgage, Inc., Athene USA Corporation, Athene Annuity and Life Company, Athene Life Insurance Company of New York, Athene Annuity and Life Assurance Company of New York, Athene Annuity & Life Assurance Company, Athene Life Re Ltd. and Athene Director and member of the Audit Committee of Lumenis Ltd. Prior served as a Vice President at The Argosy Group and as a Managing Director at Crystal Asset Management Jeffrey W. Jones Member of the board and chair of the audit committee of Noodles & Company, a publicly held fast-casual restaurant chain (Director) Member of the board and chair of the audit and finance committees of Hershey Entertainment and Resorts, a privately held entertainment and hospitality company Member of the board, chair of the audit committee and member of the nominating and corporate governance committee and the compensation committee of Summit Hotel Properties, a publicly held real estate investment trust Former Member of the board and CFO of Vail Resorts, Inc., a publicly held resort management company Richard M. Daley (Director) Longest-serving mayor in Chicago's history with a 22-year tenure as mayor Provided the Break of The Green Cale Courses: (Director) Director of the Board of The Coca-Cola Company Of Counsel to Katten Muchin Rosenman LLP Executive Chairman to Tur Partners LLC Member of the International Advisory Board for the Russian Direct Investment Fund Senior advisor to JP Morgan Chase D 1 4144 K Founder and CEO of 32 Advisors, LLC Robert Wolf (Director) In June 2013, appointed to President Obama's Export Council.
+Has previously served as a member of the President's Council on Jobs and Competitiveness (2011-2013) and Homeland Security Advisory (Birodor) Council's Border Infrastructure Task Force (2012) Prior served as Chairman of UBS Americas and President of UBS Investment Bank Zachary D. Warren Board member since June 2010 (Director) Joined Guggenheim Partners, LLC in April 2004 and currently serves as a senior managing director Over 15 years of experience in the equity and corporate debt markets with a focus on making direct debt investments in middle-market companies